district10/blog/_posts/post-0001-pandoc-readme.md

 be combined through a *left-biased union*:  if two metadata blocks attempt to set the same field, the value from the first block will be taken.

-When pandoc is used with `-t markdown` to create a markdown document, a YAML metadata block will be produced only if the `-s/--standalone` option is used.
+When pandoc is used with `-t markdown` to create a Markdown document, a YAML metadata block will be produced only if the `-s/--standalone` option is used.
 All of the metadata will appear in a single block at the beginning of the document.